Azure/iot-identity-service/docs/identity-service.md

     [[principal]]
     uid = 1002
     name = "hostprocess1"
-    idtype = "device"
+    idtype = ["device"]

     [[principal]]
     uid = 1003
     name = "hostprocess2"
-    idtype = "module"
+    idtype = ["module", "local"]
     ```

     The table of principal accounts in IS configuration represents all the host process callers of IS APIs (known as `principal`s) and their corresponding OS userid.

     `uid` is the OS userid that will be included in the UDS calls to IS REST APIs.

+    `name` is the host process caller name.
 This value must be unique per principal.

-    `name` is the host process caller name.
 If the caller is `idtype = module`, then the module identity is provisioned by IS in Azure IoT Hub with that `name`.

+    `idtype` is an optional identity type returned to that host process associated with the IoT Hub identity type being returned to that host process - it is an array containing any combination of `device`, `module`, or `local`.
+Note that if `idtype` is not specified, the caller will be authorized to access all APIs (not just the host process APIs).
+It is also used by IS to provision identities with a specific `name` (when the caller's `idtype` contains `module`).

     > Note:  `idtype = device` is only used in special cases, but this support could be removed prior to GA.

-    `idtype` is an optional identity type returned to that host process associated with the IoT Hub identity type being returned to that host process - it is either `device` identity or `module` identity.
-Note that if `idtype` is not specified, the caller will be authorized to access all APIs (not just the host process APIs).
-It is also used by IS to provision identities with a specific `name` (when the caller has `idtype = module`).

 2. OS configuration

     The host process package (using elevated admin privileges) needs to add OS userid, used by the host process to call IS APIs, in the `aziotid` group.
 See [Packaging](packaging.md) for more details on `aziot` package.